manoj7417/web_scrapper_25/DEPLOYMENT.md

 - HTTP server keeps the service alive
 - Health checks ensure service availability
 - Logs are available in Render dashboard
 - Environment variables are securely stored
+- Chrome is automatically detected and configured